tijldeneut/Security/README.md

 # GeneralSecurityScripts
---> Please note, unless mentioned otherwise, all scripts work on both Linux and Windows, and for Python2 or 3 (look at the first line)
+--> Please note, unless mentioned otherwise, all scripts work on both Linux and Windows
 * GetNessusHomeCode.py: Automated registration for new Nessus Home Feed license
 * DownloadNessus.py: Automated script for downloading the most recent Nessus version (Linux version only)
 * Live_Browser_Password_Dumper.py: Python3 script to dump/export credentials from Chrome, Edge (new) and Opera, (pip3 install pycryptodome pypiwin32)